namzug16/super-responsive/README.md

   return ResponsiveText(
     text: "Super Responsive",
     fontSizeRange: Range(20, 30),
-    // ! we can also specify new breakpoints for only this widget
+    // ! we can also specify custom breakpoints for only this widget
+    // ! this means that the result of the responsive value set
+    // ! for the font size, will be set to the closest value of the
+    // ! textBreakpoints.
+For example, if the value should be
+    // !
+17, it will be set to 17 because it is the closest value from the
+    // ! set of textBreakpoints
+    // textBreakpoints: [
+    // 30,
+    // 15,
+    // 20,
-    //
+    // ]
   );
 }
 ...